tanmay-bhat/zonekeeper/README.md

 ### Running The Example Stack

 Refer to `examples/README.md` for instructions on running the example stack which includes `metrics-exporter`, `vmstack` and `zonekeeper`.

+### Namespaces Filtering
+- It is possible to watch over only certain namespace(s) by specifying them with env WATCH_NAMESPACE(comma seperated).
+By default it will watch over all namespaces.